+Ninety-six per cent of the universe is missing.
+The effects of homeopathy don’t go away under rigorous scientific conditions.
+The laws of nature aren’t what they used to be.
 Thirty years on, no one has an explanation for a seemingly intelligent signal received from outer space.
 The US Department of Energy is re-examining cold fusion because the experimental evidence seems too solid to ignore.
 The placebo effect is put to work in medicine while doctors can’t agree whether it even exists.

+In an age when science is supposed to be king, scientists are beset by experimental results they simply can’t explain.
+But, if the past is anything to go by, these anomalies contain the seeds of future revolutions.
 While taking readers on an entertaining tour d’horizon of the strangest of scientific findings – involving everything from our lack of free will to Martian methane that offers new evidence of life on the planet – Michael Brooks argues that the things we don’t understand are the key to what we are about to discover.

 This mind-boggling but entirely accessible survey of the outer limits of human knowledge is based on a short article by Michael Brooks for New Scientist magazine.
-It became the sixth most circulated story on the internet in 2005, and provoked widespread comment and compliments (Google “13 things that do not make sense” to see).
+It became the sixth most circulated story on the internet in 2005, and provoked widespread comment and compliments.
+Michael Brooks has now dug deeply into those mysteries, with extraordinary results.